 What?
 You don’t have the proper cookware to create a mouthwatering meal?
 Not a problem – the Internet is full of retailers with stunning kitchenware packages at surprisingly good prices.

 While many of us are isolated from our loved ones, it’s a comfort to know we can learn more about each other, even when we can’t be together.
 Thanks to online sites like the National Archives and Open University, you can research things like census information, military backgrounds, immigration and naturalization info, and land records for anyone.
 Just be careful because a few minutes of research can easily turn into hours when you get into genealogy.

 - Take Up Yoga or Meditation

 If the pandemic has you feeling more anxious than normal, you’re not alone.
 Millions of people are feeling the same way these days.
 What works to relieve that anxiety, however, is an oldy but a goody, and lockdown is the perfect time to take it up.
+Set the atmosphere by clearing out as much space in your living room, put on some relaxing music, and light up a few incense sticks.
+Smells like lavender, myrrh, and Nag Champa can help you with this.
+Especially the mysterious Nag Champa which was used in Buddhist temples for some time now, it’s origin is very interesting and explained in this Zamnesia article.
 Yoga and meditation do wonders for helping the mind and body relax so you can cope with the chaos of the outside world.
 Thankfully, learning these new hobbies is as easy as turning on YouTube.

 Check out Yoga with Adriene for instructional videos that range from beginner to advanced.
 Adriene likes to combine yoga and meditation practices so you’re sure to find the peace and serenity you seek in today’s crazy world.